The Story

 Current Pipeline

-Kamenica Capital works with limited capacity.
-We take fewer deals.
-We take the right ones.
-Projects that do not pass Layer I never reach Layer VIII.
+Kamenica Capital works with limited deal capacity.
+Projects that do not meet the criteria at Layer I are not advanced further.

 Introduction